WilliamUW/HackTheValley/README.md

 Additionally, FaceConnect also includes a transaction feature that allows users to send transactions based on facial recognition.
 If you owe your friend money and have their face in your database, you can simply use the "transaction" command to complete the payment.

-## How we built it
+## How I built it

 FaceConnect is built on a diverse technology stack:

-1. **Computer Vision:** We used OpenCV and the Dlib C++ Library for facial biometric encoding and recognition.
+1. **Computer Vision:** I used OpenCV and the Dlib C++ Library for facial biometric encoding and recognition.

 2. **Vector Embeddings:** ChromaDB and Llama Index were used to create vector embeddings of sponsor documentation.

-3. **Document Retrieval:** We utilized Langchain to implement document retrieval from VectorDBs.
+3. **Document Retrieval:** I utilized Langchain to implement document retrieval from VectorDBs.

 4. **Language Model:** OpenAI was employed to process user queries.